 World Trigger CH:101

 The chapter opens with Yuma having a flashback of a discussion he had with Replica, and then we return to current time.
 Yuma and Murakami are battling it out.
 Meanwhile, Osamu orders Chika to support Yuma.
 We then see that Taichi from Suzunari is taken down by Nasu.
-We then return to Yuma and Murakami’s battle, which is heading straight for the bridge.
+We return to Yuma and Murakami’s battle, which is heading straight for the bridge.
 As Chika fires, both Yuma and Murakami fall into the river.
 Yuma uses this to his advantage and causes Murakami to bail out.
 Unfortunately, since Kuga is missing one arm and one leg on his Trion body, it appears that he’ll be washed out of bounds.

 Well, we finally reached the conclusion of Yuma and Murakami’s battle.
-It didn’t think it was too surprising that Yuma ultimately prevailed; in fact, I would have been more surprised if Yuma had been the on who had been forced to bail out.
+It didn’t think it was too surprising that Yuma ultimately prevailed.
+In fact, I would have been more surprised if Yuma had been the on who had been forced to bail out.
 I liked getting to see the flashback of Yuma and Replica, because I have to admit that I miss having Replica around.
 But I guess having Replica leaving is showing how much Yuma has learned from him and how much he has grown and progressed.
 It’s going to be interesting to see how this particular Rank War will progress in the next chapter.

 My Hero Academia CH:040